ten-protocol/go-ten/docs/_docs/testnet/starting-a-node.md

 How to start a node in the Evan's Cat testnet.

 ## Requirements
-- SGX enable VM
+- SGX enabled VM
 - Docker

 ## Steps
 #### - Create an SGX enabled VM
-Recommended Standard DC4s v2 (4 vcpus, 16 GiB memory) in azure.
+Recommended Standard DC4s v2 (4 vcpus, 16 GiB memory) in Azure.

 #### - Install Docker